lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 ## Exercícios

-1. Try a larger computation task, such as the multiplication of large matrices, and see the difference in speed between the CPU and GPU.
-   What about a task with a small amount of calculations?
-1. How should we read and write model parameters on the GPU?
-1. Measure the time it takes to compute 1000 matrix-matrix multiplications of $100 \times 100$ matrices and log the Frobenius norm of the output matrix one result at a time vs. keeping a log on the GPU and transferring only the final result.
-1. Measure how much time it takes to perform two matrix-matrix multiplications on two GPUs at the same time vs. in sequence on one GPU.
-Hint: you should see almost linear scaling.

 1. Tente uma tarefa de computação maior, como a multiplicação de grandes matrizes, e veja a diferença de velocidade entre a CPU e a GPU.
     Que tal uma tarefa com uma pequena quantidade de cálculos?